GoogleChrome/kino/src/api/04-enhancements/12-background-fetch-api.md

 ## Try it!

 Go to [Kino Settings] and enable the _Download videos in the background_ feature.
-Then try downloading any of the videos using the _Make available offline_ button under any of the videos on this site.
-If your [browser supports the Background Fetch API], you'll notice it downloads the video using it's own UI.
+Then try to download any of the videos using the _Make available offline_ button under any of the videos on this site.
+If your [browser supports the Background Fetch API], you'll notice it downloads the video using its own UI.

 [Fetch API]: https://developers.google.com/web/updates/2015/03/introduction-to-fetch
 [Background Fetch API]: https://wicg.github.io/background-fetch/